Incredible innovations that are changing travel as we know it

 Leyeju Smart Hotel

-From green boltholes to robotic breaks: smart hotels are big business (especially as we recover from COVID-19) and there are plenty of new kids on the block.
+From green boltholes to robotic breaks: smart hotels are big business and there are plenty of new kids on the block.
 Among them is the Leyeju Smart Hotel (pictured), which has locations across China.
-Just two staff members are employed at each hotel, purely for emergencies – the rest is covered by robots, who even guide guests straight to their room.
+Just two staff members are employed at each hotel, purely for emergencies – the rest is covered by robots, who even guide guests straight to their rooms.
 Check-in is via facial recognition and everything from lights to temperature is controlled automatically.

 Robot room service